ravenawk/new_pb/docs/blog/posts/packer-proxmox.md

 There are four parts of the above config that I want to call out.

-- The top section, lines 1-8, is how we load the plugin for proxmox.
+- The top section (lines 1-8) is how we load the plugin for proxmox
-- The following section , lines 10-40, defines the Packer variables.
-It doesn't assign them; it just defines them—more on assigning later.
+- The following section (lines 10-40) defines the Packer variables.
+It doesn't assign them; it just defines them—more on assigning later
-- In the next section, lines 42-68, you define what Packer needs for connection and setting up the template on proxmox.
-Things like proxmox url, iso file to use, CPU/memory, disk, etc., are all assigned here.
+- In the next section (lines 42-68), defines what Packer needs for connection and setting up the template on proxmox.
+Things like proxmox url, iso file to use, CPU/memory, disk, etc., are all assigned here
-- The last section, lines 70-72, is the build section, where you can do some cool things like run shell scripts or an Ansible playbook (among other tools) to finish the template setup at the end of the kickstart run.
-In this example, though, I am just letting the template finish building with no additional configuration steps.
+- The last section (lines 70-72) is the build section, where you can add provisioners to customize your template further—things like running shell scripts, Ansible playbooks, or other configuration management tools after the OS installation completes.
+For this walkthrough, I'm skipping additional provisioning and letting the template build with just the kickstart configuration

-### Step 2: Install the Packer Proxmox Plugin
+## Step 2: Install the Packer Proxmox Plugin

-With the above configuration file we can do a:
+With the above configuration file we can run:

 ```bash
 packer init .
 ```

-The `packer init .` command will install the Packer proxmox plugin.
+The `packer init .` command will install the Packer Proxmox plugin.

-### Step 3: Set Up a Kickstart Configuration
+## Step 3: Set Up a Kickstart Configuration

-The configuration's file boot_command above references a Kickstart file (`ks.cfg`).
+The configuration file's boot_command above references a Kickstart file (`ks.cfg`).
 Create this in a directory named `http`:

 ```bash
 mkdir http